surfstyle/SearchWebPage2Email/README.md

 # SearchWebPages2Email
-The main scope is scraping **not-complex websites** that periodically update content (like posts) for finding taget keywords.
+The main scope is scraping **not-complex websites** that periodically update content (like posts) for finding target keywords.
 The script collect data from a webpage, trasform html into text, search lines with specific keywords, notify (email) of new content.